wp-plugins/bits-on-the-run/readme.txt

 === Bits on the Run ===
-Contributors: kvsn
+Contributors: LongTail Video
 Tags: bitsontherun, botr, video, media
 Donate link: http://www.bitsontherun.com
 Requires at least: 2.7
-Tested up to: 3.0
+Tested up to: 3.1
-Stable tag: 0.5
+Stable tag: 0.6

 Upload videos to and embed videos from the Bits on the Run platform.